devEuphrates/FSTgame/README.md

 ## Main Mechanics
 The game is all about giving players every tool they need to create their own building and ecosystems and making them manage their resources carefuly while making sure their customers are happy and staff is paid.
-Players must make sure that their customers are happy when they are leaving because they can leave reviews about your hotel and these reviews will effect your buisness depending on that customers social presence.
+Players must make sure that their customers are happy when they are leaving because they can leave reviews about their hotels and these reviews will effect their buisnes depending on that customers social presence.
 ![Here is an early example for build system][savedgif]